Shigehiko Hasumi

 Shigehiko Hasumi (蓮實重彥, also romanized Shiguéhiko; born 29 April 1936) is a Japanese literary critic, film critic, French literature scholar, and novelist.
 He was a professor at the University of Tokyo (Cultural Studies, or the Study of Culture and Representation), dean of the College of Arts and Sciences, and the 26th President (1997-2001).

 Hasumi started his academic career as a Gustave Flaubert scholar, and played a central role in the early introduction of the contemporary French philosophy, such as Gilles Deleuze and Michel Foucault, into Japan in the 1970s.
 He is known as one of the most prolific Japanese reviewers of modern literature and film.

 Since the 1980s, Hasumi has been active in introducing the French New Wave filmmakers' thought and Hollywood B-films.
 His method of viewing and writing about film, inspired by the 1950s French film criticism appearing in Cahiers du Cinéma, played a major role in Japanese film culture in the late 20th century.
 His influential work includes Directed by Yasujiro Ozu (1983).
+Reflecting on Hasumi, Kiyoshi Kurosawa noted, "The international recognition of Yasujiro Ozu and Mikio Naruse would never have been achieved without Hasumi.
+Even the popularity of Clint Eastwood and Wim Wenders in Japan owes much to his influence.
+And as for myself—there’s no doubt that I’m only able to be here, doing what I do, all thanks to the good fortune of having met Shiguéhiko Hasumi."

 He is married to Chantal Van Melkebeke, the daughter of the Belgian painter, journalist, and writer Jacques Van Melkebeke, who is known for having been the first chief editor of Tintin magazine.
 They had one son, Shigeomi Hasumi.

 In 1970, the French Broadcasting and Television Office interviewed him, his wife and his son in French in Tokyo for 20 minutes.

+Hasumi curated a film series entitled Shiguéhiko Hasumi: Another History of the Movie in America and Japan for Japan Society in 2025, including works by Richard Fleischer, Michael Mann and Makoto Sato.
+Director Sho Miyake attended, presenting his collaboration with Hasumi—the montage film John Ford and Throwing.